jay1han/Kingroon/README.md

     - `PRINTING` &rarr; `COOLING` (cancels the job)

-- *Flash* button toggles the camera flash
+- *Flash* button toggles the camera flash, which is also synchronized with video capture

 - *Light* button toogles the overhead light